marconetto/azadventures/chapter7/README.md

 ```
 #!/usr/bin/env bash

+# add here the functions install_azure_cli and retry_installer from the code snippet
+# in the appendix of this tutorial to install azure cli

 if ! command -v az &> /dev/null
 then
     echo "azure client not installed"
-    # run the code snippet in the appendix of this tutorial
-    # to install azure cli
+    install_azure_cli
 fi

 POOLINGTIME=10